 Anyone who wants to inspect the records must make the request for inspection (or an explanation or interpretation) of a student's record to the principal of the school in which the student is enrolled or where the record is housed.

-Principals or designated district office administrators will set a time and place for the inspection of such records within a reasonable period of time, but in no case more than 45 days after the request has been made.
-If a hearing concerning the student is pending, the employee will honor the request for inspection of the student's record prior to the hearing.
+Principals or designated district office administrators will set a time and place for the inspection of such records within a reasonable period of time, but in no case more than forty-five (45) days after the request has been made.
+If a hearing concerning the student is pending, the staff member will honor the request for inspection of the student's record prior to the hearing.

-At the inspection, the principal will have appropriate personnel available to interpret information on the records.
+At the inspection, the principal will have appropriate staff available to interpret information on the records.

-The school district is responsible for the maintenance of each student's record.
-Therefore, school personnel are not to turn the original record or microfilmed copy of a record over to any person or organization unless they have a specific, written judicial order for such action.
+The district is responsible for the maintenance of each student’s record.
+Therefore, school staff are not to turn the original record or an electronic copy of a record over to any person or organization unless they have a specific, written judicial order for such action.

-If the parent or eligible student believes that the information in the education record is inaccurate, misleading, or violates the privacy or other rights of the student, he/she can request an amendment to the record.
-The school official receiving the request will either amend the record, if appropriate, or notify the parent or eligible student within 15 working days in writing that the request is denied and that he/she has the right to request a hearing as provided below.
+If the parent/legal guardian or eligible student believes that the information in the education record is inaccurate, misleading, or violates the privacy or other rights of the student, he/she can request an amendment to the record.
+The school official receiving the request will either amend the record, if appropriate, or notify the parent/legal guardian or eligible student within fifteen (15) working days in writing that the request is denied and that he/she has the right to request a hearing as provided below.

-Each parent of a child has the right to inspect and review the child's record unless the school district has written evidence that there is a legally binding instrument or a court order governing such matters as divorce, separation or custody which provides to the contrary.
+Each parent/legal guardian of a student has the right to inspect and review the student’s record unless the district has written evidence that there is a legally binding instrument or a court order governing such matters as divorce, separation, or custody which provides to the contrary.
 The same applies to parental requests for disclosure to other individuals and to organizations.

-A parent or an eligible student has the right to give written authorization for a representative to inspect and review the education records of the student.
+A parent/legal guardian or an eligible student has the right to give written authorization for a representative to inspect and review the education records of the student.

 Hearings to Challenge Information in Students’ Records

-Parents or eligible students will make requests for hearings to the principal where the record is housed.
+Parents/Legal guardians or eligible students will make requests for hearings to the principal where the record is housed.
 The principal or his/her designee may conduct the hearing.

 Principals or administrators will set a date, time, and place for the hearing and notify the requester in writing of the date, time, and place.
 The principal will establish the hearing date within five working days of receipt of the request.
-The principal must mail written notice of the hearing to the parent or eligible student at least 10 days prior to the hearing.
+The principal must mail written notice of the hearing to the parent/legal guardian or eligible student at least ten (10) days prior to the hearing.

-A school district official who does not have a direct interest in the outcome will conduct the hearing.
+A district official who does not have a direct interest in the outcome will conduct the hearing.

 At the hearing, the principal or administrator will try to have present the person who has entered the information in question if the person is known and reasonably available.
-The parent or student who requested the hearing will have the right to question that person if present and be able to show evidence that would correct inaccurate, misleading, or otherwise inappropriate information.
+The parent/legal guardian or student who requested the hearing will have the right to question that person if present and be able to show evidence that would correct inaccurate, misleading, or otherwise inappropriate information.
 Such evidence will become a permanent part of the student’s record.

-The parent of the student or the eligible student will have a full and fair opportunity to present relevant evidence and may be assisted or represented at their expense by legal counsel.
+The parent/legal guardian of the student or the eligible student will have a full and fair opportunity to present relevant evidence and may be assisted or represented at their expense by legal counsel.